Staff Profiles

 2009-2013: BA Environmental Science (University of Botswana)

 Emmanuel Mogende is a conservation social scientist whose research interests revolve around the political ecology and political economy of natural resources with a particular focus on biodiversity conservation and the politics of ecotourism in Botswana.
 He completed his PhD studies in Environmental and Geographical Science at University of Cape Town in 2020.
 His PhD research challenges the normative assumptions that informs the debates on the green state which have excluded African states from the analyses of the green state.
 The research draws attention to the processes that produce the green state in the African context using Botswana’s wildlife conservation policy and practices as an example.
-My current research interests which takes into cognizance a collaborative approach, centres around issues related to nature-society and state-society relations in wildlife conservation in their political, economic, social and historical contexts.
+My current research interests which takes into cognizance a collaborative approach, centres around issues related to environmental resource conflicts, nature-society and state-society relations in wildlife conservation in their political, economic, social and historical contexts.
 I am also interested in the North-South relations embedded in international environmental diplomacy and how policies emanating from this relations impact the Global South in wildlife conservation.

 His research interest are within the sub fields of political geography and political ecology